 We would like to invite you to discover and learn about how you can be part of the land use development process affecting your neighbourhood, but most importantly, how you can be part of the effort to build a sustainable Brandon - the city where you live, work and play.
-For this reason, the Planning, Property and Buildings Department has just launched our new public engagement program to be hosted by the Brandon Design Studio.
+For this reason, the Planning & Buildings Department has just launched our new public engagement program to be hosted by the Brandon Design Studio.
 The Brandon Design Studio is a vehicle for us to host a number of workshops and events throughout the year.
-For the majority of the workshops and events, the Brandon Design Studio will be hosting the events at the City’s Cultural Resource Centre at 638 Princess Avenue (6th Street entrance), View Map (1.8 MB); depending on the nature of the workshops or events, the workshop or event maybe held somewhere else in the city, please check for locations by clicking on the title of the workshop or event or by contacting our office.
+For the majority of the workshops and events, the Brandon Design Studio will be hosting the events at the City’s Cultural Resource Centre at 638 Princess Avenue (entrance B), View Map (50 KB); depending on the nature of the workshops or events, the workshop or event maybe held somewhere else in the city, please check for locations by clicking on the title of the workshop or event or by contacting our office.
 Please register for the session(s) that you are interested in as soon as possible in order to reserve a place.
 Find out how to register below.

 BRANDON DESIGN STUDIO - PROVIDE US WITH YOUR COMMENTS